joaomiguelvieira/kNNSim/README.md

 # KNNSimulator

-Simulator written in C language to evaluate the performance of the KNN clustering algorithm in different platforms.
+This repository contains a simulator written in C language to evaluate the performance of the KNN clustering algorithm in different platforms.

+## Repository content